Independent Board Chairman

 The lack of an in-person annual meeting means that a board meeting can be scheduled months after the virtual meeting − by which time any serious issues raised by shareholders under these onerous conditions will be long forgotten by the directors.
 Plus a virtual meeting guarantees that there will be no media coverage for the benefit of all shareholders.

-Please vote to give us a shareholder right to help make up for our top management stripping away one of our important rights:
+Please vote to give us a shareholder right to an independent board chairman to help make up for our management abolishing in-person annual meetings: